jaimetur/PhotoMigrator/help/01-command-line-interface.md

 -rDupAst     ; --remove-duplicates-assets
                Remove Duplicates Assets.
 Immich uses its native visually similar duplicate groups by default;
                other cloud services use exact filename and file size.
-               Requires '--client' and '--duplicate-asset-keeper {better-quality, oldest, newest}'.
+               Requires '--client' and '--duplicate-asset-keeper {more-people/tags-then-better-quality, more-people/tags-then-oldest, more-people/tags-then-newest, better-quality, oldest, newest}'.
-               For Immich, the default keeper is 'better-quality'; other services use 'newest'.
+               The three more-people/tags strategies retain the asset with the most people, then tags.
+For Immich, native detection defaults to 'better-quality'; disabling it defaults to 'more-people/tags-then-newest'.
                Example: --client=immich --remove-duplicates-assets --duplicate-asset-keeper newest -immichDupAlgo ; --immich-duplicates-algorithm=[true,false]
                Immich only: native detection compares visual similarity rather than filename or size.